-AB testing is the process of sending one variation of your campaign to a subset of your subscribers and a different variation to another subset of subscribers, with the ultimate goal of determining which variation of the campaign generates the best results.
-Therefore, the AB testing feature allows you to compare different versions of your email campaign to find the best one out of many.
+A/B testing is the process of sending one variation of your campaign to a subset of your subscribers and a different variation to another subset of subscribers, with the ultimate goal of determining which variation of the campaign generates the best results.
+Therefore, the A/B testing feature allows you to compare different versions of your email campaign to find the best one out of many.

 A/B testing your email campaigns is simple.
 You can use the email builder to create two different variations of your email and schedule them for a small percentage of subscribers to see which variation performs best.
 And once the result is generated, it will automatically send it to the remaining subscribers.

 Now, if we talk about Split delivery, it is somewhat similar to the A/B testing, but the use case of split delivery is totally different.
 Split delivery comes into play when you have two or more sets of email content for a single campaign and wish to send them to different subsets of total subscribers.
-It doesn’t wait for any result, it can be analyzed on the basis of stats of the different variations
+It doesn’t wait for any result, it can be analysed on the basis of stats of the different variations.

-For example: If you have an email content with different offers and you want to run this experiment on which offer brings better conversion, then you can choose split delivery and can see which content is helpful for better conversion
+For instance, in case you have email content with different offers and you wish to experiment which particular offer(s) elicit a better response, then you can choose split delivery and consequently ascertain which content is helpful for gaining a better conversion rate.

-Navigate to NotifyVisitors dashboard> Campaigns
+- Navigate to NotifyVisitors Dashboard > Campaigns.

-In the Recipients stage, fill in all the details like campaign information, recipients, and tracking rules.
+- In the Recipients stage, fill in all the details like campaign information, recipients, and tracking rules.

-Next, in the content stage, you get an option to create a variation for your campaign.
+- Next, in the content stage, you get an option to create a variation for your campaign.

-Here, we have filled in all the information regarding the sender's name, email address, and subject line.
+- We have filled in all the information regarding the sender's name, email address, and subject line.

 Here we have created a variation so that we can check which works best for us.